dcoles/ivle/doc/man/tour.rst

 -----------------------

 An important duty of the administrator is controlling the *state* of each semester.
-Return to the "Manage subjects and semesters" page.
-Note the "Semesters" table contains a list of all known semesters, and whether they are "past", "current" or "future".
+Return to the *Manage subjects and semesters* page.
+Note the *Semesters* table contains a list of all known semesters, and whether they are "past", "current" or "future".

 .. note::